Social Media Guidelines

 Barnard College welcomes the use of social media to interact with and inform the general public and the Barnard community in support of the College’s educational mission.
 These guidelines are intended for staff, faculty, and students managing social media accounts that represent Barnard administrative units, departments, centers, and initiatives, as well as official student groups, clubs, and organizations.
 If you are in an administrative or faculty role and overseeing a social media account on behalf of your area, please familiarize yourself with these guidelines.

-In advance of establishing new College-related accounts, please contact the director of digital strategy at firstname.lastname@example.org for initial guidance on developing a strategy for your social media presence.
+In advance of establishing new College-related accounts, please contact Communications' digital team at firstname.lastname@example.org for initial guidance on developing a strategy for your social media presence.
 Using social media effectively requires committing time and resources to the initiative on an ongoing and consistent basis so do consider whether existing accounts can be used to get out your message.

 The Office of Communications maintains Barnard’s official College-wide accounts on Facebook, Instagram, Twitter, LinkedIn, and other key platforms.
 Where needed, individual departments may create their own social media accounts.
 Before doing so the department should consider its goals and ability to maintain the account effectively.